Cross of Honour of the German Mother: Total decorations conferred

 Exact total decorations bestowed throughout its existence are no longer traceable through the limited official records that survived the Second World War, the central application archives held at the Präsidialkanzlei (Presidential Chancellery) in Berlin were lost or otherwise destroyed by closing war events; however, it is estimated that up until September 1941 there were a total of 4.7 million recipient mothers honoured with the Mother's Cross decoration.

-Miscellaneous
+Post-war

-After the end of Nazi Germany in 1945, the Mother's Cross was occasionally referred to as the Mütterverdienstkreuz (Mother's Cross of Merit).
-The Mother's Cross, however, belongs to the decorations and medals bestowed during the Third Reich era of Germany, and as such, incorporates by design the adopted swastika symbol; the wearing or display of which in public places, especially in Germany of such decorations since 26 July 1957, is restricted and regulated by German law (Ref.
-Bundesgesetzblatt (BGBl) I, 1957, S. 844, §6) in accordance with the succeeding Law on Titles, Orders and Honours of the Federal Republic of Germany (Gesetz über Titel, Orden und Ehrenzeichen).
+Since the defeat of Nazi Germany in 1945, the Mother's Cross has occasionally been referred to as the Mütterverdienstkreuz (Mother's Cross of Merit).
+The Mother's Cross belongs to the decorations and medals bestowed under Nazi rule, and its design incorporates a swastika.
+The public display of Nazi symbols is a crime in Germany and other countries.
+In 1957, the West German government passed the Law on Titles, Orders and Honours ("Ordensgesetz") which regulates all civil and military decorations, the Mother's Cross was not one of the Nazi-era decorations authorized to be redesigned for wear by recipients post-war.